-- 1. Student and Staff Education and Training: - a.
-All staff will be provided with a copy of the district's policy on prevention of bullying of students.
+A. Student and Staff Education and Training:

+All staff will be provided with a copy of the District's Prevention of Harassment, Intimidation, and Bullying of Students Policy.
 All students will be provided a summary of the policy and notice that a copy of the entire policy is available on request.
-Miami Public Schools is committed to providing appropriate and relevant training to staff regarding identification of behavior constituting bullying of students and the prevention and management of such conduct. - b.
-Students, like staff members, shall participate in an annual education program that sets out expectations for student behavior and emphasizes an understanding of bullying of students, the district's prohibition of such conduct, and the reasons why the conduct is destructive, unacceptable, and will lead to discipline.
+The District is committed to providing appropriate and relevant training to staff regarding the identification of behavior constituting harassment, intimidation, and bullying of students and the prevention and management of such conduct.

+Students, like staff members, shall participate in an annual education program which sets out expectations for student behavior and emphasizes an understanding of harassment, intimidation, and bullying of students, the District's prohibition of such conduct and the reasons why the conduct is destructive, unacceptable, and will lead to discipline.
 Students shall also be informed of the consequences of bullying conduct toward their peers.